janroker/CCBDA-research/research/tutorial/README.md

 ### Problem

-Application development process requires tools and environments that are able to build a runnable, debug an application and run it.
+Application development process requires tools and environments that are able to build an executable, debug an application and run it.
 For example, to develop and run a Java application you need JDK installed at least.
 This implies having a **right version** of JDK installed, having all the **environment** variables **correctly set-up** so that you can execute java commands, etc.

 What happens when you need multiple versions of environments to manage because you are maintaining multiple different applications at the same time?
 (I know, Java is not the best example here because it is hugely backwards compatible.
 There a lot of different tools that are not backwards compatible and you can't use same tooling to develop different applications.)